amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

         _logger.LogInformation("Publishing event {@Event} to {PubsubName}.{TopicName}", @event, DAPR_PUBSUB_NAME, topicName);

-        // We need to make sure that we pass the concrete type to PublishEventAsync,
+        // Make sure to pass the concrete type to PublishEventAsync,
         // which can be accomplished by casting the event to dynamic.
 This ensures
         // that all event fields are properly serialized. await _dapr.PublishEventAsync(DAPR_PUBSUB_NAME, topicName, (dynamic)@event);